FurkanFirat23/kodegon-demo/README.md

-# This project was created for to get a job for kodegon company.
-It is a website designed from figma.
+# This project was created for job interview from kodegon company.
+It is a website designed from Figma.